kimwalisch/primecount/doc/Hard-Special-Leaves.md

-It is also possible to use multiple levels of counters, in this case the data structure becomes a tree where each node has $O(segment\ size^{\frac{1}{levels}})$ children ($levels$ is the tree depth) and each node stores the current number of unsieved elements in an interval of size $O(segment\ size^{\frac{levels - level}{levels}})$ from the sieve array.
+It is also possible to use multiple levels of counters, in this case the data structure becomes a tree where each node has $O(segment\ size^{\frac{1}{levels}})$ children (*levels* corresponds to the tree depth) and each node stores the current number of unsieved elements in an interval of size $O(segment\ size^{\frac{levels - level}{levels}})$ from the sieve array.
 The last level of this tree corresponds to the sieve array used in the algorithm.
 Just like in the original algorithm with the binary index tree (a.k.a Fenwick tree),